-Today we drive to Omorate, along the eastern bank of the Omo River close to the Kenyan border.
+Today we drive to Omorate, located along the eastern bank of the Omo River close to the Kenyan border.
 Crossing the Omo River by local boat we visit the Dasennech (or Dasenach) tribe living in the southernmost part of Omo Valley.
-As with other ancient pastoral tribes in the Great Rift Valley, the Dasenach place high value on cattle, but unlike more northerly tribes the Dasenach survive in an inhospitable, dry environment.
+As with other ancient pastoral tribes in the Great Rift Valley, the Dasenach place a high value on cattle, but unlike more northerly tribes the Dasenach survive in an inhospitable, dry environment.

 After visiting the Dasennech we drive back to Turmi where we visit the market (only on Mondays) and spend time in a local village near the town.
-If there is a traditional ceremony, such as the famous Jumping of the Bulls, then we get to witness the Hamar rituals in practise.
+If there is a traditional ceremony, such as the famous Jumping of the Bulls, then we get to witness the Hamar rituals in practice.

-This morning we set off for Murulle village, and the Karo settlement of Dus.
+This morning we set off for Murulle village and the Karo settlement of Dus.

 The Karo use red ochre, charcoal, mud and a mixture of white chalk and animal fat to paint symbolic patterns and decorative markings on their faces and bodies.
 This striking and often extensive body art is intended to intimidate enemies, mark ceremonies and attract the opposite sex.
 Both sexes also practise scarification associated with courage and beauty.
 In Dus we see shuppa shelters, locals playing Karo board games and the public meeting place.